 Season Summary: 1971

 After the promising previous season, the club was dealt a major blow with captain/coach Max Papley deciding to call time on his illustrious playing career at the club due to persistent hamstring problems.
 However, he did remain as full-time head coach.
 He did return to the playing field in 1972 for a further nine games in royal blue and gold.
 Future captain and State cricketer Les Stillman joined Williamstown in 1971 from Footscray, along with Bob Svorinich from South Melbourne.
-Greg Boxall began his long career with the Seagulls in this season after playing with Carlton Seconds and Thirds from 1967-70, as did Neil Courtot and Ron Fenton (Footscray).
+Greg Boxall began his long career with the Seagulls in this season after playing with Carlton Seconds and Thirds from 1967-70, as did Neil Courtot (promoted from the Thirds) and Ron Fenton (Footscray).
 Kevin Egan, former Essendon and Port Adelaide player, was another recruit to the Club in 1971.

 The Seagulls finished in ninth place on the ladder, with a 6-12 record.
 Four of these victories came in the first half of the season at Sandringham in round 2 (Mick Mulligan 5 goals), and at home against Preston, Geelong West and Oakleigh (Greg Boxall and Bob Svorinich 5 goals each) in rounds 5, 6 and 9, respectively.
 The two other victories were against Port Melbourne in round 12 and Geelong West in round 15.